qinguoan/prometheus/README.md

 # Summary
 Auto downsample version of prometheus.
 It just for some one who want to save long term data in prometheus.
-Developed in past 10 days, can not make sure if any bug in the code.
-For now retention support is just hard coded in code(you can change it before compile).

 # Introduction
 * Fork from prometheusv1.5.2.